greenspanky/naffles-founders-key-mint-contract/README.md

 - Exploit the contract in any other breaking way.

-Create a seperate branch and create a pull pequest with your changes and your discord ID in the description.
+Create a seperate branch and create a pull request with your changes and your discord ID in the description.